IMMZEK/AggieCode/README.md

     *   API Endpoint:
         *   `POST /api/autocomplete`: Accepts code, cursor position, and language, and returns a list of autocompletion suggestions.
 *   **Real-Time Collaboration Server (Go or Node.js) - *Partially Implemented*:**
     *   Handles real-time document synchronization using Y.js and potentially other real-time events using Socket.IO.
+(Planned)
     *   May be implemented in Node.js (using `y-websocket`) or in Go (using `go-yjs` or an alternative technology if `go-yjs` is not viable).
 *   **WebSocket Events (Planned):**
     *   `cursor-update`: Broadcasts real-time cursor position changes to all collaborators in the same session.